 How to select a suitable play and drama activities for young language learners?

-Use books, cartoons, songs, and even funny videos or their photos to come up with a script!
-You can use a script and edit it, but the best thing is to individualize the script as much as you can to enhance their engagement.
+Use books, cartoons, songs, and even funny videos or photos to develop a script!
+Of course, you course, you can use a script and edit it, but the best thing is to individualize the script as much as you can to enhance their engagement.

 How to help young learners learn their lines in plays?